Frequently Asked Questions: WFBLL Baseball All-Stars

 Another important consideration for all coaches is not just each individual player, but how the entire roster of players complement one another to form the most complete team possible.
 For example, if a team has many highly skilled hitters but the coaching staff is concerned about the team’s pitching or defense, that coaching staff may choose a player (or players) who are excellent pitchers or fielders, even if those players are less capable all-around players than one or more players who are not selected to the team.

-Are any players guaranteed a spot on the team from one year to the next?
+Are any players or coaches guaranteed a spot on the team from one year to the next?

-No. While it is common for individual players to continue to build upon their skills each year and earn selection to the All-Star team multiple times, no player is ever guaranteed a spot on the team from one year to the next.
+No. While it is common for individual players and coaches to be selected to the All-Star team multiple times, no player or coach is ever guaranteed a spot on the team from one year to the next.

-Why are teams selected in early June, when less than half of the WFBLL season has been completed?
+Why are teams selected in mid-May, when less than half of the WFBLL season has been completed?

 How does WFBLL work to maximize fairness with regards to All-Stars?

-Through the expansion of the All-Star committee and the new three-coach player selection process for each team, WFBLL has made efforts to ensure that the coaches and players selected to All-Star teams are chosen on the basis of their ability to help achieve the intent of winning tournaments.
-While it will never be possible to avoid all instances of “bad optics”, the belief of the WFBLL board is that by including up to nine individuals (six committee members and three coaches, although there will be instances where a committee member is also an All-Star coach) in the creation of each team, we are fostering an environment of accountability that fully incentivizes the selection of deserving participants.
+Through the efforts of the All-Star Committee and each team’s full coaching staff being jointly responsible for the player selection process of each team, WFBLL has worked to put checks and balances in place to ensure that the coaches and players selected to All-Star teams are chosen entirely on the basis of their ability to help achieve the intent of winning tournaments.
+While it will never be possible to avoid all instances of “bad optics”, the belief of the WFBLL board is that by including a robust group of voices in the creation of each team, we are fostering an environment of accountability that fully incentivizes the selection of deserving participants.

 Could the WFBLL approach to All-Stars change in the future?